greg643/gpt/README.md

 ## Special Notes

 1) This has been updated so it supports either GPT-3.5 or GPT-4.
-Switching back and forth is interesting - you need to adjust the max tokens, which is governed by the length of the question, the size of your vectors, and the number of vectors you request.
+Switching back and forth requires navigating the size of vector chunks, and the tokens in an API call.
 This was mostly developed with GPT-4 which has an 8k token limit, but I verified that it works with GPT-3.5 as well.
-As you use this, there may be some token caps etc.
+I think this is now handled, but there may be some token caps etc.

 2) Since I originally created this, I believe the Pinecone vector database is not strictly needed - apparently, I can do the semantic search from the embeddings I've already created and have in memory.
 We have pretty light dependencies on pinecone as it stands, so not a huge deal.
 This approach is overcomplicated because it is adapted from examples of custom document databases.